Bouhoum/colorkraken/README.md

-# Color Kraken (Beta)
+# ColorKraken (Beta)

-Color Kraken is an hsl tailwind integration that generates custom color shades from a given hexcolor
+ColorKraken is a tailwind integration that generates custom color shades from a given hexcolor From a designer to developers

-Dark mode support is coming soon

 ## Installation